 They create cloud-based software on a subscription basis that enables any company in any industry to successfully launch, manage, and transform into a subscription business.

 Some time ago I found a sales slide deck of them, which you can view on this PowerPoint file

-Read on their website about their ongoing endeavour to help their clients achieve operational excellence on
+Read on Caterpillar's website about their ongoing endeavour to help their clients achieve operational excellence on.

 Transcending Offerings Ladders

 The more innovative your new, advanced services are for you and your clients, the more challenges there will be for your client to fully adapt and embrace them.

 You will want to make the first and each following step for your clients to engage to the next level manageable, by providing them a journey.
 From the first step to the full-fledge solution you will help your clients to step-by-step:

 - Become more aware of the challenges and opportunities